What are vanity metrics? Well, ecommerce entrepreneurs love numbers, especially big ones.

 What is my voice + experience worth to others?

-This is the psychology of social media, and it can serve as a good road map to building your growing business if you don’t get caught up with these vanity metrics.
+This is the psychology of social media, and analytics can serve as a good road map to building your growing business if you don’t get caught up with these vanity metrics.

 The upside to each like or comment is that it is pointing you in the direction your audience wants to go in.

 Ultimately, any successful business lets its audience insights steer its success by understanding how to continue to provide your online consumers with a valuable product or services for the long-run.
 Who doesn’t want sustainable online sales!?

 Before we move forward, let’s make sure you are clear on what vanity metrics are: a number that indicates improvement in the progress of your businesses mission for exposure.
 However, it is only surface engagement, meaning the conversion is a “like” or a comment, but not engaging in a way that supports your business objectives (sales funnels).